Voice of Jihad

-Voice of Jihad is also the title of an online journal published by the Saudi branch of al-Qaeda between 2004 and 2007.
+Voice of Jihad was also the title of an online journal published by the Saudi branch of al-Qaeda between 2004 and 2007.
 An April 27, 2005, edition of Voice of Jihad included an article asking sympathizers not to appropriate the term "Voice of Jihad" for their own publications.
 An issue was published in February 2007 after a hiatus of almost two years.